MMZK1526/IC-genealogy/README.md

 This is the repository for the Ancesta web app (www.ancesta.uk) that allows to visualise complex family trees of famous people using data from WikiData.

+Note that since the website is hosted on a Heroku dyno, it could take up to 30 seconds to open the website.

 This is a third-year SED project at Imperial College London

 **Dependencies**